o3de/o3de.org/content/docs/userguide/animation-editor-motion-set-user-interface.md

+description: ' Learn more about the user interface for motion sets in the &animation-editor;
+  . '
+slug: animation-editor-motion-set-user-interface
+title: Motion Sets Interface
+---
 # Motion Sets Interface<a name="animation-editor-motion-set-user-interface"></a>

 Use the **Motion Set** pane to create motion set files and add motion files to it\.

-![\[Create and manage motion sets in the Animation Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/actor-animation/animation-editor-motion-set-user-interface.png)
+![\[Create and manage motion sets in the Animation Editor.\]](/images/actor-animation/animation-editor-motion-set-user-interface.png)

 In the **Motion Sets** pane, you can do the following: